 marks that I’ve not been able to identify, has a Minerva head with M (for Schoonhoven) on the lid.

-The one with the curly horns, red (presumably agate) eyes and simple aft-facing fly is most unusual
+The one below with the curly horns, red (presumably agate) eyes and simple aft-facing fly is a bit unusual

 This creamer and the next are also both made for export, but are considerably older.
 This one bears

-a whole lot of city or makers marks that I haven’t been able to identify, but is (problematically)
+a whole lot of city or makers marks that I haven’t been able to identify, but is (most likely)